 One must remember that, when speaking of Scripture, it is only written for the modern reader and not to the modern reader.
 The concepts written in Scripture were to specific people for specific reasons.
 We MUST remember context!

 An example of inconsistency with the concept above can be found with the Ephesians 5:19 passage.
-Unfortunately, most in the churches of Christ (or any denomination) probably do not know what a hermeneutic is or even the importance of structurally interpreting a section of literature.
+Unfortunately, many in the churches of Christ (or any denomination) probably do not know what a hermeneutic is or even the importance of structurally interpreting a section of literature.
 However, there are some who do know.
-Unfortunately even still, the majority of these individuals will find themselves inconsistent very easily.
 Ephesians 5:19 is a favorite “proof-text” (a verse one uses to attempt to prove his position) that Christians are not to use instruments in worship.
 The “law of silence” is an interpretive theory (aka: hermeneutic) suggesting that if God is “silent” about an issue that the reader must only do what He specifically commanded.
 “God only mentions singing, therefore, instruments would be sinful because they are against God’s will.”

 If one applies the same logic to places like Romans 16:16, where believers are to greet one another with a holy kiss, not only would the law of silence demand each Christian to greet each other with a kiss, but it would also exclude any other form of greeting (hand-shaking, head-nodding, saying “hey,” etc.).
 James 5:16 says to call the elders when someone is sick, and they will pour oil on the individual.
 This would exclude going to the doctor or using any kind of medicine.
 There is context, and the readers do not always know all the details, so attempting to use deductive reasoning (i.e. reasoning from “silence”) is a poor excuse for biblical hermeneutics.
 There are many more passages that one could use to continue to show the inconsistency in this theory of interpretation.
 We must make certain that we have humility, pray for wisdom from above, and reason logically before having the audacity to exclude people based off of our human theories. – Jesse